YellowJacketLinux/yjl-sysusers/README.md

 False positives are disables and `global keyword` warnings are disabled, this utility has a genuine use case for the `global keyword`.

-The `pylint` utility reports some code readability warnings about coding style with respect to the `main()` function that *probably* need to be dealt with for the sake of readability.
-It is correct about those.
-That function probably needs to be refactored.
+The `pylint` utility reports that the `adjust_username_object()` function has too many forks.
+That function has a lot of options to adjust for and I suspect refactoring that function to make `pylint` happy would only decrease readability.

 The `pylint` utility also reports some `No exception type(s) specified (bare-except)` warnings.

 At least some of those are safe to ignore, but I do not feel comfortable disabling that warning.
+It may be possible to properly deal with all of those cases.

 My Arrogant Distribution Packaging Rant